 Discounted Professional Development Opportunities for Members (Minimum savings of $100+ per event)

 - Individual Webinars (some of which are conducted in collaboration with Association partners)

 Explanation of Dues

-The annual membership dues (for 12 months from the date they join) for the first member at an institution (called the Institutional Member) is $250.00 and if additional people from that institution want to join as well, the cost is $95.00/person (unless opting for the Committee Membership plan as described above).
+The annual membership dues (for 12 months from the date they join) for the first member at an institution (called the Institutional Member) is $390.00 and if additional people from that institution want to join as well, the cost is $95.00/person (unless opting for the Committee Membership plan as described above).

 This is a very competitive rate for membership dues, significantly lower than most higher education associations.
 Our philosophy is to provide institutions (and additional individuals at each institution) the ability to join the association at a nominal rate and to provide a solid set of member benefits that will assist institutions in gaining knowledge and managing their ongoing compliance efforts.
 We then offer some additional services and programs on an a-la-carte basis to allow members to make choices about participating in programs that meet their individual needs at a significant member discount rate.
 This philosophy is distinctly different than that of other associations that charge double, triple, or more in membership fees and essentially charge members for programming that they are conducting, whether members participate in those programs or not.

 Our goal: Make membership affordable so that joining the association is a “no brainer” and the fee is not at a cost that forces a member institution to have to strain their budget to join.